The Secrets Behind Good & Bad Fats – Eliminating the Confusion

 Bad fats are the ones that contribute to Weight Gain, Heart Disease, Circulatory Dysfunction and certain types of Cancer.
-These being the fats that must be eliminated from your diet if you want to have a life of Optimal Health and Vitality.
+These being the fats that must be eliminated from your diet if you want to reduce your risk of heart disease, circulatory dysfunction, obesity and cancer.
+To enjoy a life of Optimal Health, Happiness and Vitality.

 Good Fats are found in plants, nuts, seeds and fish.
 These provide nutritional supportive for maintaining Optimal Health.

 Whereas animal fat, trans fat (“hydrogenate” liquid oils) these being mostly your Bad Fats increase your risks of Heart Disease, Blocked Arteries therefore Circulatory problems and some Cancers.

 Replacing Bad Fats with Good Fats in your Diet